Beliavsky/Fortran-code-on-GitHub/README.md

 [listings](https://github.com/modern-fortran/listings): code listings for [Modern Fortran: Building Efficient Parallel Applications](https://www.manning.com/books/modern-fortran), by Milan Curcic

+[man-pages-fortran](https://github.com/AstroFloyd/man-pages-fortran): Man pages for the Fortran language.
+The description of the Fortran language in these man pages has been taken from the GNU Fortran Compiler documentation, version 5.3.0.
+They contain elements that follow the Fortran standard, and elements that are GNU extentions.

 [M_intrinsics](https://github.com/urbanjost/M_intrinsics): man(1) pages for the standard Fortran intrinsics, with a secondary goal of providing a tested working example program for each intrinsic

 [modern-fortran](https://github.com/dvalters/modern-fortran): notes and code from the Fortran Modernisation workshop, by dvalters